June 2006 abduction of United States soldiers in Iraq: U.S. conclusions

 U.S. officials said on 11 July 2006, the released MSC video "demonstrates the barbaric and brutal nature of the terrorists and their complete disregard for human life".

 Lt.
 Gen. James D. Thurman, Commander of Multi-National Division-Baghdad in Iraq in 2006, ordered a military investigation into the whole affair.

 The investigating officer, Lt.
 Col. T. Daugherty, concluded in his report in May 2007 that the army unit concerned was at the time hurt by the recent loss of 10 soldiers, including several leaders, killed in action, and by the subsequent shuffle of the platoon's leadership for three times and had been dogged by the ongoing investigation concerning the unit (see section Background);

 that it was unrealistic to expect the three soldiers to operate that observation post that day (see above) for 24 to 36 hours; and that the platoon leader and the company commander had failed to provide proper supervision to the unit or enforce military standards.
 Daugherty recommended letters of reprimand as penalty for those two officers, a lieutenant and a captain.

 General Thurman however decided to a harsher penalty: removal of those two officers from their commands.
 In addition, administrative actions were taken against several other officers, which have not been disclosed due to reasons of privacy protection.

+The veracity of this stated motive was disputed by the mayor of Mahmudiyah, as knowledge about U.S. involvement in the rape and murder was not widely known at the time of the attack and the original declaration announcing the kidnapping had made no mention of it.